evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S_Sport_Turismo/_index.md

 ## Infotainment

-### Navigation system
+### Navigation System

 With the a standard in-car navigation system, you have all the assistance you need to reach your destination effortlessly.

-### Phone mirroring
+### Phone Mirroring

 Furthermore, the Porsche Taycan 4S Sport Turismo supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 ### Sound system

 You can choose between three sound systems on the Porsche Taycan 4S Sport Turismo.

-With the Porsche Sound system, you get ten speakers with a max system output of 150 watts.
-With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
-With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1455 watts.
+- With the Porsche Sound system, you get ten speakers with a max system output of 150 watts.
+- With the  BOSE® Surround Sound System, you get 14 speakers with a max system output of 710 watts.
+- With the  Burmester® 3D High-End Surround Sound System, you get 21 speakers with a max system output of 1455 watts.

 ## Lights